Efficient Evader Detection in Mobile Sensor Networks: Realization of the evasion path algorithm

-An attractive feature of the power-down modification is that it adds no complexity or data structures to existing code.
+An attractive feature of the power-down modification is that it adds no complexity or data structures to existing algorithms.
 In the context of the previous sections, the only modification is that we allow for two additional atomic combinatorial changes corresponding to components becoming connected or disconnected from the fence.
 We additionally can ignore all transitions that occur within a disconnected component.
 We follow the same time discretization process as in Section~\ref{sec:algorithm}; the only difference is that we must handle the additional cases where components of the alpha complex become disconnected or reconnected.
-This is a only a minor modification thanks to the following observation:
+This is a only a minor modification thanks to the easily seen observation:

-\begin{lemma} Under the assumption that at most one combinatorial change listed in Section~\ref{sec:boundary-cycles} happens within each time-step, then a component of the alpha complex can only become disconnected (or reconnected) if a single edge is removed (or added) to the alpha complex. \end{lemma}
+\begin{lemma} Under the assumption that at most one combinatorial change listed in Section~\ref{sec:boundary-cycles} happens within each time, then a component of the alpha complex can only become disconnected (or reconnected) if a single edge is removed (or added) to the alpha complex. \end{lemma}